Charles Gordon, 11th Marquess of Huntly: Background and education

 Huntly was the son of Charles Gordon, 10th Marquess of Huntly, by his second wife Maria Antoinette, daughter of Reverend Peter William Pegus, and succeeded to the marquessate in 1863 at the age of sixteen.
 He was educated at Eton and Trinity College, Cambridge.

 Political career

 In 1870 Huntly was appointed a Lord-in-waiting (government whip in the House of Lords) in the first Liberal administration of William Ewart Gladstone, a post he held until 1873, and served from January to June 1881 as Captain of the Honourable Corps of Gentlemen-at-Arms (government chief whip in the House of Lords) in Gladstone's second administration.
-In 1881 he was sworn of the Privy Council.
+In 1881 he was sworn in the Privy Council.

 Apart from his political career, Lord Huntly was Lord Rector of the University of Aberdeen between 1890, 1893 and 1896.
 He also published Auld Acquaintances and Milestones and edited Records of Aboyne.
 He was also a member of Huntingdonshire County Council.